farhannz/Kaitou/README.md

 * Fork the repo and create a new branch for your changes.
 * Keep commits clean and descriptive.
 * Submit a pull request with a clear explanation of the change.

+### Limitations

+* Accuracy: OCR quality depends on image conditions and may struggle with stylized or cluttered text.
+* Gloss/Meaning quality: Currently, glosses for inflected or conjugated forms can be noisy or imprecise, lacking full nuance and context.
+* Performance: Processing speed varies by device capability; may be slow on older hardware.
+* UI maturity: Interface is still evolving and may contain bugs or UX rough spots.
+* Offline dictionary: Coverage is limited to bundled resources; some slang or new terms may be missing.

 ### Data & Privacy